williamherry/notes/chef.md

 - For each action specified in `@new_resource.actions`, the `action_` method that corresponds to each action is called(e.g. `action :create will` invoke the `action_create` method of the Provider instance.)

+### Errors

+     Server doesn't support resource history, skipping resource report.

+### Loads cookbook components

+- Libraries
+- Providers
+- Resources
+- Attributes
+- Definitions
+- Recipes

+The *order* is important because of where you can put things, and when things are available.

+### Provider is chosen by `Chef::Platform`

+This is how platform specific providers are chosen like apt/yum, useradd, etc. It also contains logic to get the provider for the resource...

+### Chef::Platform finds the provider

+- Specifically named parameter
+- Platform assigned providers
+- Matching the resource name

+Specifically named providers are like we saw earlier where the resource itself had the provider parameter.
+Platform assigned are the ones like apt/yum for packages.
+Matching the resource name is how LWRPs get chosen.